Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand how breach of duty is determined in negligence claims.
-In your revision, focus on:
+For SQE1, you are required to understand how breach of duty is determined in negligence claims, with a focus on the following syllabus points:

 • the objective standard of care and the 'reasonable person' test